brettz9/integrity-matters/README.md

 wish to have it run a local install first as well to ensure that updates made by others contributing to your project are reflected locally.)

+## Developing

+Be sure to use `npm` to install rather than `yarn` as our local copy (which only impacts dev. installations) is deliberately missing an item for testing purposes.

 ## To-dos

 1. Tests/Coverage (and uncomment badges in README)